 The rebuilding strategy proposed here is used to determine when changes to the management status of each zone should take place via an indicator-based HCR.
 Differences between each management status reflect the degree of access restriction in the form of total allowable catch (TAC).
-There are three types of management status: closed, de minimis fishery, open fishery.
+There are three types of management status defined for this rebuilding strategy: closed, de minimis fishery, open fishery.
 The management status of closed has no access; a TAC of zero.
-The management status of de minimis fishery ranges between a small level of take that has no effect on recovery to a TAC level that is anticipated to have a minimal effect on the recovery of the resource.
+The management status of de minimis fishery ranges between a small level of take that has little to no effect on recovery.
 The lowest level of de minimis TAC allows a fishery for abalone but requires presenting abalone to CDFW to collect data first before abalone are retained by the fisher.
 The term 'open fishery' is used to signal the end of the rebuilding period.